 What are dental implants?

 Moreover, dental implants simulate a natural tooth entirely in form and function.
 Unlike other replacement options, such as bridges and removable dentures, implants replace the teeth' roots.
 Besides restoring the mouth's natural appearance, dental implants, unlike bridges and removable dentures, can help prevent bone deterioration.
 The dental implant will hold the bone and function just like your natural tooth root.
-All dental implants require individually designed crowns and bridges to be placed on top of the titanium screw.
+All dental implants require the placement of individually designed crowns and bridges on titanium screws.

 Are there any concerns before the implant procedure?